alt-key-project/comfyui-dream-project/readme.md

 # Dream Project Animation Nodes for ComfyUI

 This repository contains various nodes for supporting Deforum-style animation generation with ComfyUI.
-I created these for my own use (generating videos for my "Alt Key Project" music), but I think they should be useful to many ComfyUI users.
+I created these for my own use (producing videos for my "Alt Key Project" music - [youtube channel](https://www.youtube.com/channel/UC4cKvJ4hia7zULxeCc-7OcQ), but I think they should be generic enough and useful to many ComfyUI users.

 ## Installation